sentinel-hub/eo-grow/docs/source/high-level-overview.md

 ## Pipelines

-A `Pipeline` is an object focused towards executing a specific workflow over a collection of patches.
+A `Pipeline` is an object focused towards executing a specific `EOWorkflow` over a collection of patches.
 It represents the interface for managing the data and logging with the use of [managers](#managers), as well as contains instructions for execution in the form of pipeline-specific tasks.

+The `Pipeline` class has multiple _run_ methods that appear to have a similar functionality:
+- `run` is the main execution method.
+It sets up logging and error handlers around `run_procedure`. _It is not meant to be changed._
+- `run_procedure` contains instructions on what the pipeline does.
+By default it creates a workflow with `build_workflow` and runs `run_execution`. _Override if you need the pipeline to also process things outside of an EOWorkflow (e.g. combine results)._
+- `run_execution` takes care of logging and execution of the workflow. _It is not meant to be changed._
+- `build_workflow` is a method that builds an `EOWorkflow` that the pipeline executes. _This is the method you usually want to implement._

-The basic parts of writing a custom `Pipeline` class usually consist of the following:
+In fact, when writing a custom pipeline, the majority of cases only need the following:
 - defining the pipeline schema
-- building the workflow
+- defining a custom `build_workflow` method
 - constructing execution arguments (optional)
 - providing filtering logic (optional)